 This creamy Black Bean Hummus is a delicious take on classic hummus where black beans are used instead of chickpeas.
-This vegan and gluten-free dip is a party favorite and can be served with tortilla chips, veggie sticks, or pita bread.
+This dip is a party favorite and can be served with tortilla chips, veggie sticks, or pita bread (vegan, gluten-free).

-Black Bean Hummus is nothing but the classic hummus dip made using black beans instead of chickpeas.
+Black Bean Hummus is nothing but the classic chickpea hummus recipe made using black beans instead of chickpeas.

 It is a great dip to serve for parties with nachos, pita chips, pita bread, or veggie sticks.

-The black bean Hummus recipe is vegan and gluten-free and is loaded with protein, fibers, vitamins, and minerals.
+This creamy black bean hummus recipe is vegan and gluten-free and is loaded with protein, fiber, vitamins, and minerals.
 It keeps you full for a long time making it apt to include in your weight loss diet.

 It is also creamier than traditional hummus.

 My recipe serves 6 but you can easily double or triple the recipe.